Written by Kelly Burch

 Whether you put a key in your car's ignition, push a start button or use an app, you kick-start a chain reaction that fires up your engine.
 But if your vehicle's ignition switch fails, your vehicle won't start—so repairing or replacing it quickly is critical.
 (Even cars without a traditional ignition switch can require repairs to this system, like the push-to-start button.)

 The ignition switch is the first step to making a car run.
 The ignition system sends a signal to various parts of your car, including the computer system, starter relay and fuel injectors.
 These systems can then start the processes required to fire up the engine.
+In addition, ignition systems contain security and theft protection measures.
+These are electrical signals between the key, ignition switch and onboard computer that confirm the key hasn't been cut or duplicated.

 If your ignition switch fails, you won't be able to start your car and will need to replace it immediately for your car to run.
 In addition to the engine not starting, you might notice other signs of a failing ignition switch, including: